Worth More Than You Think

 Your home contents are worth more than you think.
-Furniture, electronics, clothing, jewellery, phones, laptops - it adds up fast.
-We help NZ renters and homeowners get the right contents insurance with new-for-old replacement cover, anywhere in New Zealand.
+Furniture, electronics, clothing, jewellery, phones, laptops.
+Add it all up and the total will surprise you.
+We help renters and homeowners get the right contents insurance with new-for-old replacement cover, whether you are in an Auckland apartment, a Wellington flat, or a Christchurch family home.

 What is contents insurance?

-Contents insurance protects the home contents you would take with you if you moved house - furniture, electronics, appliances, clothing, jewellery, kitchenware, and personal effects.
+Think about what you would pack into a truck if you moved house.
+Furniture, electronics, appliances, clothing, jewellery, kitchenware, personal effects.
+Contents insurance protects all of it.
 It is separate from home insurance, which covers the physical structure of your house itself.

-Contents insurance is not legally required in New Zealand, but going without it is a serious financial risk.
-If fire, flood, burglary, or storm damages your home and destroys your belongings, you would need to fund the replacement of every piece of furniture, every appliance, and every personal item out of your own pocket.
+No law says you need contents insurance.
+But going without it is a serious financial gamble.
+If fire, flood, burglary, or storm damages your home and destroys your belongings, you pay to replace every piece of furniture, every appliance, and every personal item out of your own pocket.
 Most people drastically underestimate the total replacement cost of everything inside their house.

-A standard contents insurance policy covers fire, theft, storm damage, water damage, vandalism, and power outage (food spoilage from power cuts is a common claim).
-Many policies also cover accommodation costs if your home becomes uninhabitable after an insured event, plus personal liability if someone is injured at your property.
+A standard contents insurance policy covers fire, theft, storm damage, water damage, vandalism, and power outage.
+Food spoilage from power cuts is one of the most common claims we see.
+Many policies also include accommodation costs if your home becomes uninhabitable after an insured event, plus personal liability if someone is injured at your property.

 Common exclusions include gradual damage, general wear and tear, and mechanical or electrical breakdown.
 Items left in unattended vehicles are typically excluded unless noted in your policy wording.
 Your broker can walk you through every exclusion so there are no surprises at claim time.

-New Zealand also has natural disaster cover through EQC (Earthquake Commission).
-Under the Natural Hazards Insurance Act, your home contents are covered by EQC for earthquakes, volcanic eruptions, hydrothermal activity, tsunamis, and natural landslips - but only if you hold a current contents insurance policy with a private insurer.
-Your private policy provides additional cover above the EQC cap.
+There is also the EQC (Earthquake Commission) side.
+Under the Natural Hazards Insurance Act, your home contents are covered by EQC for earthquakes, volcanic eruptions, hydrothermal activity, tsunamis, and natural landslips.
+The catch: you must hold a current contents insurance policy with a private insurer for that EQC cover to apply.
+Your private policy then provides additional cover above the EQC cap.

 What does contents insurance cover?